Connor Wong Preview, Player Props: Red Sox vs. Rays

 Connor Wong At The Plate

-- He has homered in seven games this year (7.1%), leaving the park in 2.3% of his trips to the dish.
+- In 7.0% of his games this year, he has hit a long ball, and 2.3% of his trips to the dish.

-- Wong has driven home a run in 23 games this year (23.2%), including more than one RBI in 9.1% of his games and producing three or more of his team's runs on one occasion..
+- Wong has had at least one RBI in 23.0% of his games this season (23 of 100), with two or more RBI nine times (9.0%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.